 Teaching grit promotes resilience and perseverance.
 In her research, Duckworth argues that more than anything, grit is what predicts who gets to the finish line of hard goals in life, because, despite failures, adversity, and slow progress, these people maintain interest and effort.

 Interestingly, research shows grit is usually unrelated or even inversely related to talent; and, unlike IQ, which is relatively fixed, grit is something everyone can develop!
 So if you fear your children are not gritty enough, don’t worry, grit can be taught!

 Sure, some kids are naturally “grittier” than others, but there’s plenty you can do to help your little one develop this trait, which will help him succeed in whatever he wants to accomplish.

-Many people wrongly believe in the idea that a skill comes naturally – that if you are good or not good at something it’s because you were born with it.
+Many people wrongly believe in the idea that a skill comes naturally; that if you are good or not good at something it’s because you were born that way.
 This belief is what leads many children to give up on things because they find it difficult.
-Everyone has to work to improve their abilities with practice, even naturally gifted children.
+Everyone has to work and practice to improve their abilities, even naturally gifted children.

 If your child is struggling with an obstacle, resist the urge to jump in right away with a solution.
 First, let your child come up with a way around it.
 You should always be available, but encourage him to figure out a solution on his own first.
 Success is a road usually filled with bumps; let him navigate along the way.

 We’ve talked about “growth mindset” and its importance in learning on previous posts.
 One of the easiest things parents can do to promote this is to be very careful about the way they praise their children.
-In short, parents should praise effort over an outcome – in order to encourage children o push through pain and failure.
+In short, parents should praise effort over an outcome, in order to encourage children to push through pain and failure.

 Grit is also contagious, so you can model this trait to your kids!